-If you’re staying in Splendens Pavillions, you can walk up to the pub for breakfast or make use of your cute little kitchen.
+If you’re staying in Splendens Pavillions or The Arch, you can walk up to the pub for breakfast or make use of your cute little kitchen.
 The team will stock the fridge with ingredients - local Foots Farm eggs, smoked back bacon, Berkshire pork sausages, plus everything for tea, coffee and toast.
 In summer, you can whip up a lazy breakfast and dine al fresco on the lawn or terrace.